juancarlos260788/J.A.N.A.I.S/README.md

 # Janais

 #J.A.N.A.I.S (Just Another Normal Artificial Intelligence System)

 #Created by Juan Carlos P. Melgar

-#Reason: If Iron Man had JARVIS and FRIDAY, then why can't I have my own assistant?)

 #THE FOLLOWING REQUIREMENTS NEED TO BE INSTALLED IN THE CONSOLE#